 Due to COVID, Barrie School suspended all ESW programs in the Middle and Upper School starting in spring 2020.
 Below are examples of what was offered in 2020 before the program was cancelled and in previous years.
-We hope to reinstate the program in spring 2022.

 How can we uncover the elements and connections of ecosystems and use the knowledge to protect them?

 What is Canada's identity?
 What events have shaped Canada's identity?
 Does being Canadian have the same meaning to all Canadians?

 How has clay been used in the past?
 How do present day artists use similar techniques?

 What influences regional American cuisine?

 How do we measure the health of the Chesapeake Bay?
 How is the history of the Bay connected to its health?

 How are complex and delicate ecosystems impacted by climate change?

 How do we write, play, and record a song?